Apache Cassandra Database

 Apache Cassandra Tombstones

 Multi-value data types are a powerful feature of Cassandra.
 However, some of Cassandra’s behaviour when handling these data types is not always as expected and can cause issues.
 In particular, there can be hidden surprises when you update the value of a collection type column.
-Our blog, Cassandra collections: hidden tombstones and how to avoid them digs deeper in this space.
+Our blog, Cassandra collections: hidden tombstones and how to avoid them digs deeper into this space.

 Apache Cassandra Best Practices